Jun 1, 2021

 ABOUT THE AUTHOR

-Andrea Holman, PhD, serves as an Associate Professor of Psychology at Huston-Tillotson University.
+Andrea Holman, PhD, is the DEIB Program Manager for Workforce Mental Health at Lyra Health.
+Prior to her role at Lyra, she served as an Associate Professor of Psychology at Huston-Tillotson University.
 She primarily engages students in the classroom and conducts research understanding the psychological experience of African-Americans, specifically the complexities of race, identity and cultural mistrust and their impact on interracial interactions.